 WHAT IF I DON'T KNOW ANYONE AT MASS?

-You probably didn't know on campus when you first got here… but you still came.
+You probably didn't know anyone from campus when you first got here, but you still came.
 Because you knew that it was where you needed to be.

 Even if you don't know anyone at Mass at first, even if you don't know the prayers or what to do or whatever, you really do belong here.
 There will be people there to welcome you and help you with whatever might be confusing right away.
 Believe us, you will realize that you belong very quickly.